 Total investment in each asset category is calculated as the sum of private and public sector investment in each asset.
 Investment in transport equipment is not available separately for private sector.
 We tried several approaches to impute the private sector transport equipment data.
 The first was to use the share of transport equipment in non-departmental enterprises.
 More specifically, we apply the non-departmental enterprise transport equipment to machinery & equipment (including transport equipment) ratio to machinery & equipment in private sector for each industry to obtain industry wise transport equipment for private sector.
 We take non-departmental enterprise only, rather than the entire public sector, as it may be more realistic as it consists of public sector companies and statutory corporations, excluding administrative sector.
 However, the sum of industry estimates generated by this approach was not consistent with the reported aggregate private sector transport equipment.
 Therefore, we take a second step here, which is to use the industry distribution from this series and apply it to the published total private sector transport equipment data.
 The estimated transport equipment is then subtracted from each industry's total machinery & transport equipment data, to obtain machinery in private sector as a residual.
 However, this approach generates many negative numbers in transport equipment in private sector, particularly in transport services.
 Therefore, we follow a third approach, which is what we finally use in the database.
 We first distribute the NAS total machinery in the private sector using the industry distribution of machinery and transport equipment.
 These estimates are then subtracted from each industry's total machinery & transport equipment data to obtain the transport equipment investment in the private sector industries.
+Using this approach, we could generate investment in transport equipment by industries for the period 1950-2016.

-27 In some years transport equipment was provided as part of the machinery and equipment, categorized as 'tools, transport equipment and other fixed assets.
+24 In some years transport equipment was provided as part of the machinery and equipment, categorized as 'tools, transport equipment and other fixed assets.
 In such cases, we use transport/tools, transport and other fixed asset ratio in the nearest year to separate transport equipment.

-The capital data for 2017-2018 required an additional assumption.
-Since we did not obtain detailed asset/industry-wise data on capital formation from the CSO, as in the past, for constructing 2017-2018 update, we relied solely on publicly available data from the National Accounts.
+However, since 20216-2017, as we did not obtain detailed asset/industry-wise data on capital formation from the CSO, we relied solely on publicly available data from the National Accounts.
 The publicly available data contains more detailed information now, compared to what it used to be in the past.
 Therefore, the reliance on the NAS public data did not create too many challenges.
-However, there was one outstanding issue.
-The asset transport equipment was not separately available in this data.
-Therefore, we assumed the share of transport equipment in the total machinery and equipment group in 2016-2017 to remain constant to create nominal investment in transport equipment in 2017-2018.
+However, there were two outstanding issues.
+The first was regarding the imputation of transport equipment.
+Data on transport equipment was not separately available in this data.
+Therefore, we assumed the share of transport equipment in the total machinery and equipment group in 2016-2017 to remain constant to create nominal investment in transport equipment in the subsequent years.
 The nominal investment was deflated using GFCF deflator for transport equipment (see section (c)).